ZlyukaExel/day-of-the-week-by-number/README.md

-Accepts a vector of integers, prints the corresponding day of the week.
+Accepts a vector of integers, prints the corresponding days of the week.
 You can change the output language (ru/eng) and format (abbreviated/complete)

 Written on R